fernandezgonzalo/t/README.md

 ### Add new Task
 ```
-$ t a "Buy potatoes"
+$ t a Buy potatoes

 ```

 or if you want to specify a priority, for default priority is 0
 ```
-$ t a "Buy potatoes" -p NUM
+$ t a Buy potatoes -p NUM
 ```

 ### List tasks, ordered by priority